mikelovesrobots/unity3d-console/README.md

 Installation
 ------------

-Copy the Console directory to your Assets/Plugins folder.
-Make the plugins folder if it doesn't exist.
+1. Copy the Console directory to your Assets/Plugins folder.
+(Make the plugins folder if it doesn't exist.)
+2. Drag the console prefab into your scene.
+3. Run your scene and press ~ to launch the console.
+4. Now register some custom commands

 Registering custom commands
 ---------------